jyliao369/ReadMe-Generator/README.md

   ## Tests
   -- How can we test the application --

- If on Visual Studies, using the node method can help run and test the application.
-On the command line, using gitbash can help test this application.
+ To test the application, you can use two methods.
+In VS studio, running the node application allows you to test the application.
+On the command line you can use gitbash and run node as well.

   ## Questions
   -- Have any questions? --